-Rich and creamy, this Vegan Eggnog is as authentic in taste as it is in appearance and texture.
-An eggless eggnog made with your favorite holiday spices that will blow your socks off!
+Rich and creamy, this Vegan Eggnog is also gluten-free and as authentic in taste as it is in appearance and texture.
+This eggless eggnog recipe requires only 8 ingredients and takes only minutes to prepare.

 One thing I love about being vegan is that I can veganize practically everything, including this decadent Vegan Eggnog.
 In fact, I love to turn traditional recipes into vegan ones, like this Vegan Tomato Zucchini Tart with Creamy Cashew Cheese that I veganized from a recipe I found over at Lemon in Ginger.
 When people ask me what I eat for the holidays, they are blown away by the variety of vegan holiday dishes there are, including my Vegan Mushroom Wellington and my Vegan Croissant Stuffing.
 There’s just no end to vegan cuisine and I’m glad I’m part of it.

 When I decided to create this eggless eggnog, I knew I wanted something that was thicker and creamier than plain nut milk with an authentic flavor and texture that you see with the real deal.
 Now, this can be challenging because most people who use eggs in cooking or baking believe there’s nothing comparable when it comes to thickening and binding a recipe.
 I’m here to tell you they are wrong.
 There are so many egg replacements that vegans can use, there’s no excuse for buying into the egg industry.
 That’s why you’re going to love this non-dairy eggnog.

 Ingredients for this vegan eggnog recipe are easy to come by; many of you may have everything you need already in your vegan pantry.
 If you need to go shopping, here’s a list of what you’ll need:

 - Pure vanilla extract

 - Allspice, cinnamon, nutmeg, cardamom

 - Almond flour (I used #BobsRedMill)

 - Pinch of sea salt